 Skip to main content

-We arrange international air freight of Flowers & plants from Canada to Germany — as crosstrade from the Netherlands.
+We arrange international air freight of Flowers & Plants from Canada to Germany — as a crosstrade from the Netherlands.
 IATA category perishables.
 One point of contact, transparent invoicing, local agents in both countries.

 Specifications & requirements